Afrodisíaco: Commercial performance

-Afrodisiaco debuted at number three on both the US Top Latin Albums and Latin Rhythm Albums charts with first-week sales of 12,000 units, according to data compiled by Nielsen SoundScan for the chart dated November 28, 2020.
+Afrodisíaco debuted at number three on both the US Top Latin Albums and Latin Rhythm Albums charts with first-week sales of 12,000 units, according to data compiled by Nielsen SoundScan for the chart dated November 28, 2020.
 It became Alejandro's second top-10 project on Top Latin Albums and his highest peak in his career, surpassing his live album Concierto Virtual en Tiempos de COVID-19 Desde el Coliseo de Puerto Rico (Vivo) (2020), which peaked at number 10 on September 12, 2020.
-Afrodisiaco has since become the singer's longest-charting album on the Top Latin Albums, spending 120 weeks on the chart as of March 2023.
+Afrodisíaco has since become the singer's longest-charting album on the Top Latin Albums, spending 120 weeks on the chart as of March 2023.
 The album also debuted at number 75 on the US Billboard 200, becoming the Alejandro's second entry on the chart.
 On Rolling Stone Top 200, the set debuted and peaked at number 77.
 It was certified sextuple platinum (Latin) by the Recording Industry Association of America (RIAA), for sales of over 360,000 units in the United States.
 In Spain, the album debuted at number one on November 22, 2020, becoming Alejandro's first entry on the country's albums chart.
 It was later certified platinum by the Productores de Música de España (PROMUSICAE), for selling over 40,000 units in the country.